virtualstaticvoid/ez_enum/README.md

   Status.display_for(Status::Failed) # => 'Epic Fail'
   ```

-To add support for localization, add sections under the respective language code in your locales file, and using the
+To add support for localization, add sections under the respective language code in your locales file; using the
-downcased name of the module and the downcased name of the constant, provide the corresponding translation.
+lowercase name of the module and the lowercase name of the constant, provide the corresponding translation.
 E.g.

 ```yaml
 en: